ethereum/evmc/docs/EVMC.md

 # Versioning {#versioning}

 The EVMC project uses [Semantic Versioning](https://semver.org).
+The version format is `MAJOR.MINOR.PATCH`.

-Moreover, the _MAJOR_ version number is also referenced as the EVMC ABI version.
+The _MAJOR_ version number is also referenced as the **EVMC ABI version**.
 This ABI version is available to VM and Host implementations by ::EVMC_ABI_VERSION.
 For example EVMC 3.2.1 would have ABI version 3 and therefore this project release can be referenced as EVMC ABIv3 or just EVMC 3.
+Every C ABI breaking change requires increasing the _MAJOR_ version number.

+The releases with _MINOR_ version change allow adding new API features and modifying the language bindings API.
+Backward incompatible API changes are allowed but should be avoided if possible.

+The releases with _PATCH_ should only include bug fixes.
+Exceptionally, API changes are allowed when required to fix a broken feature.

 # Modules {#modules}